Skip to content

 How to Evict Squatters

 As discussed above, evicting squatters is a civil matter that requires a formal eviction notice to be served on the squatter.
-This is referred to as a “Notice to Quit.”
+The process to evict a squatter is the same process that any landlord would utilize to evict a tenant.
+This process begins with the service of a “Notice to Quit.”
 This is a formal demand letter drafted by an attorney that gives the squatter a short time period (often anywhere from 14-30 days) to vacate the premises.
 This begins the formal eviction process as it officially puts the squatter on notice that they are unlawfully occupying the premises and must leave within the specified time period.

-If they don’t leave after being served a notice to quit, the property owner must file a summary process lawsuit against them in the Massachusetts Land Court and serve the squatter with an official eviction complaint.
+If they don’t leave after being served a notice to quit, the property owner must file a summary process lawsuit against them in the Massachusetts Housing Court or District Court and serve the squatter with an official eviction complaint.
 Once filed, the landowner will have to provide evidence that they are the lawful owner of the property (through a valid deed – click here to read about the different types of deeds in Massachusetts) along with evidence that the defendants are unwelcome and occupying the property illegally.
-This process can be lengthy, and at times takes several weeks or even months before a Land Court official will make a decision.
-Once the Court rules in your favor, you will be given a Court Order.
-This is an official document that will then be served on the squatters and requires them to vacate the premises immediately.
+This process can be lengthy, and at times takes several weeks or even months before a Housing Court Judge will make a decision.
+Once the Court rules in your favor, you will be given a Court Order, known as a "Writ of Execution."
+This Execution must be served by a constable or sheriff to evict the tenant/squatter and will typically grant them 48 hours written notice to vacate the premises.
+If they fail to vacate, then the constable or sheriff will return and peacefully remove the tenant/squatter from the premises, remove their belongings, and change the locks.

 A property owner should never attempt to remove the squatters themselves.
 This can result in conflict, and at times unnecessary violence that will only escalate the situation even further.
 This is known as “self-help” where the property owner attempts to take the law into their own hands rather than going through the proper legal channels for redress.
 Additionally, attempting to remove squatters through your own form of self-help will backfire, as self-help is illegal and can result in heavy fines and civil liability in its own right.
 One of the most common forms of self-help is changing the locks on a current or former renter, which is illegal and should not be done to avoid fines and civil liability.